Rian1010/Charity-Website/README.md

 #### Different browsers, mobile, desktop
-In order to check the responsiveness, the live preview was utilised to check different screen sizes in the devtools.
+- Check the responsiveness by utilising the live preview to look at the website in different screen sizes in the devtools on Google Chrome
+- Opened up the website on my phone
+- Asked friends to check out the website on their devices and let me know of any bugs they found

 #### Code validation
 The two websites that I used to validate the HTML and CSS codes are: